signetlabdei/ns3-IAB/README.md

 SEM will run *40 simulations in total*, 10 for each combination of the system bandwidth `bw` and carrier frequency `fc`.
 Therefore, if you wish to run simulations comparing multiple values of a parameter, set them here only if you wish to run also *all the combinations* of this parameter for *all the combinations* of the other ones.

 On the other hand, the number and position of the nodes need to be manually changed in the `iab-inmarsat-scenario-1.cc` simulation script file.
-Changing these parameters will also require to modify the script which parses the results, as we currently do not support doing this automatically.
+Changing these parameters will also require modifying the script which parses the results, as we currently do not support doing this automatically.

 ### Parsing the results obtained with different parameters

 The script `sem-parse-results.py` illustrates how to parse and analyze the simulation results.
-If you wish to generate the same plots as per-configured, i.e., same x-axis parameter and y-axis metric, just with different parameters (for instance, additional source rates), it is enough to modify the corresponding parameters in the above scripts.
+If you wish to generate the same plots as per-configured, i.e., the same x-axis parameter and y-axis metric, just with different parameters (for instance, additional source rates), it is enough to modify the corresponding parameters in the above scripts.

 On the other hand, if you wish to change the x- and/or y-axis parameter/metric, first iterate through the values of the chosen input parameter.
 Then, compute a metric for each such value.
 Finally, generate the plot you are interested in using the collection of metric and parameter values.
 For instance, you can iterate through the `bw` values and load the corresponding throughput via: